mastodon-sc/mastodon-documentation/index.rst

 If you are new to Mastodon, it is best starting with this part, and reading the tutorial in order.

 **B.** The second part contains tables that summarize the main keyboard shortcuts of Mastodon.
 They are put in a separate section to facilitate browsing to them quickly.

+**C.** The third path documents the various plugins, extensions and miscellaneous functionality of Mastodon.
+Some of the features documented there are already shipped with Mastodon, others are distributed via optional update sites.
+They are all based on the extension mechanisms described in the next part.

-**C.** The third part is aimed at developers, that want to extend Mastodon.
+**D.** The fourth part is aimed at developers, that want to extend Mastodon.
 Mastodon, like [TrackMate](https://imagej.net/plugins/trackmate/), is a software platform meant to be extended by you so that new features and algorithms can be added to it in a relatively simpler        manner.
 This part detail the plugin interface of Mastodon and the discovery mechanism.

-**D.** The last part is made of technical information that serve as a reference for the specificities of algorithms and features currently implemented in Mastodon.
+**E.** The last part is made of technical information that serve as a reference for the specificities of algorithms and features currently implemented in Mastodon.

 ..
 Mastodon documentation master file, created by sphinx-quickstart on Sun Nov  6 11:11:53 2022.